Hurghada Excursions to Cairo

 Suppose you would like to do it privately; in that case, we recommend enjoying a private over-day trip to Cairo from Hurghada to visit The Egyptian Museum and Giza Pyramids, then return to your hotel in Hurghada by a private air-conditioned vehicle.

 Head to Cairo in luxury on a private tour.
-Accompanied by your private Egyptologist tour guide, who will pick you up from the hotel around 03:00 AM to start the journey to Cairo, driving 335 KM on the coast of the red sea towards Suez, then moving 120 KM from Suez towards Cairo, Approximately 5 hours driving plus a rest stop in the middle of the way in Zafarana rest house for 30 minutes for breakfast, coffee and bathrooms use, then continue driving to Cairo for two more hours to reach Cairo around 09:00 at morning.
+Accompanied by your private Egyptologist tour guide, who will pick you up from the hotel around 03:00 AM to start the journey to Cairo, driving 335 KM on the coast of the Red Sea towards Suez, then moving 120 KM from Suez towards Cairo, Approximately 5 hours driving plus a rest stop in the middle of the way in Zafarana rest house for 30 minutes for breakfast, coffee and bathrooms use, then continue driving to Cairo for two more hours to reach Cairo around 09:00 at morning.

 One-day Hurghada Excursions to Pyramids by Air

 Embark on a breathtaking journey to the heart of Cairo via a luxurious flight from Hurghada to witness the wonders of the Egyptian Museum, Giza Pyramids, and Khan El Khalili.
-This amazing private day trip starts with a pick-up from Hurghada International Airport by your tour guide in a private air-conditioned vehicle.
+This fantastic private day trip starts with a pick-up from Hurghada International Airport by your tour guide in a private air-conditioned vehicle.

 Upon your arrival at Cairo Airport, you will be greeted by your Egyptologist tour guide, who will accompany you on a mesmerizing exploration of Cairo.
 Take a one-hour flight from Hurghada to Cairo and experience Egypt’s capital city with a knowledgeable Egyptologist guide by your side.